East Region - New York City

+The No. 1 seed in the East Region and overall for the 2024 March Madness Tournament is UConn.
 The East Region is often the Elite Region come NCAA tournament time.
 Top college basketball conferences like the Big East and ACC play the brunt of their games on the East Coast and many of those conference’s teams find their way into the East Region bracket this time of year.
-We will examine East Region odds below.
-Regional brackets and game lines are now available.

-This year’s East Sweet 16 games and Elite 8 Regional Final game will be played at Madison Square Garden in New York City.
+We will examine East Region odds and March Madness odds for the 2024 NCAA Tournament below.
+This year’s East Sweet 16 games and Elite 8 Regional Final game will be played at TD Garden in Boston.

 East Region odds